chaos-polymtl/lethe/doc/source/examples/multiphysics/stefan-problem/stefan-problem.rst

       end
     end

 This subsection defines the various parameters of the specific heat model for phase change.
 Key parameters to note are the solidus and liquidus temperatures.
 These parameters define the phase change interval, that is the temperature interval over which the phase change occurs.
 For pure substance, this interval should, in theory, be infinitely small.
 However, this leads to a numerically unstable solution.
 Consequently, we set a finite value which should be relatively small, but not too small as to lead to numerical instabilities.
 In the present case, we set this interval to 0.02C, which is sufficient to guarantee a high degree of accuracy while maintaining numerical stability.
-The impact of this parameter on the stability and the accuracy of the model has been studied in depth by `Blais & Ilinca (2018)`_.
+The impact of this parameter on the stability and the accuracy of the model has been studied in depth by Blais and Ilinca (2018) `[2] <https://doi.org/10.1016/j.compfluid.2018.03.037>`_.

 Simulation Control
 ~~~~~~~~~~~~~~~~~~